MasudMiti/Bangladesh-two/readmes.md

   - On Card have a default background.
   - Donate section cards change background on hover.
   - Buttons feature hover animations to enhance interactivity.

 ---

-### 7. Quote Section

-- A dedicated section to display an inspirational quote with:
-  - **Icon Background**: Styled as per the design for visual appeal.

----

-## 5 Commit and No Lorem Ipsum

-- A minimum of five commits were made to ensure incremental progress.
-- No placeholder text (e.g., Lorem Ipsum) .
-All content must have to be meaningful and relevant.

----

-# Technology

-- HTML & CSS only
-- You can't use any other technology / Framework.

----